moticless/push-to-librdb/README.md

 approach not only adds an extra layer of control to the parser along execution steps, but also enables parsing of customized RDB files or even specific parts of the file.
 This functionality can be further enhanced as needed.

+## Troubleshooting
+This section provides assistance for diagnosing and debugging Redis server failures that may occur when attempting to stream RESP commands using the parser.
+Analyzing these failures can be particularly challenging in various scenarios:

+- **Pipeline Mode**: When using pipeline mode, which involves multiple concurrent pending commands at any given moment.

+- **Empty Redis Server**: When the `delKeyBeforeWrite` flag is not used, and the Redis server is not empty.

+- **Production Env**: In a production environment where reliability and efficiency are critical.

+One approach can be to have a dry-run by assisting `RDBX_createRespToFileWriter` and dump RESP commands into file for investigation.
+The following debug functions are designed to further help with the investigation:

+### Function RDBX_enumerateCmds
+Enumerate commands by preceding any RESP command with an additional trivial RESP command of the type `echo <cmd-number>`.
+This can be especially useful since the RESP-to-Redis instance prints the problematic command ID (and command prefix) in case of a failure.

+### Function RDBX_writeFromCmdNumber
+Function allows you to write commands starting from a specified command-number and onward as part of a reproducing effort.
+This can be helpful in resolving issues and continuing the upload to the Redis server from the point of failure or skipping problematic commands.